 This quiche does not freeze particularly well.

-I hope you love this crustless zucchini quiche as much as we do.
-If you make it, please let me know how it turned out by leaving a comment below.
+I hope you love this crustless zucchini quiche as much as I do.
+If you make it, please let me know how it turned out by leaving a comment and a rating below.
+Thanks in advance!

 - 2 cups grated zucchini well squeezed to remove moisture